MarkoMarjamaa/LibraryMCP/Readme.md

 # Library

 Local document RAG over Postgres + pgvector, exposed to a speech assistant via MCP.
+Need also llama.cpp or similar to process embeddings.
+Quick'dirty, AS_SI, all local.

 Two processes, one codebase: